- 8

 Lesser kudu

-Mkomazi is easily accessed from Arusha, Moshi, or the Usambara Mountains, and it pairs well with cultural tours in Lushoto or beach extensions in Pangani and Tanga.
-For cross-border safaris, it links well with Kenya’s Tsavo ecosystem.
+Mkomazi is easily accessible from Arusha, Moshi, or the Usambara Mountains.
+It also pairs well with cultural excursions in Lushoto, or beach extensions in Pangani and Tanga.
+For cross-border travelers, Mkomazi connects seamlessly with Kenya’s Tsavo ecosystem, making it a natural extension to East African itineraries.